AI Content Generation

 5. Paste the YouTube link.
 We suggest using a video with subtitles or closed captions (CC) to help our AI process it better.
 And make sure it's a public video, not private or unlisted.

-Feel free to also include any additional instructions you might have.
+Feel free to also include any additional instructions you might have along with the duration of the class.

 8. Optionally, you can assign a DOK level, Bloom's Taxonomy level, or Lexile reading level to adapt your lesson plan.